-One aspect of the Winton Foundation for the Welfare of Bears’ work, is to support new and established projects around the world that help rescue bears that are suffering and in need and care for them from that point on.
+One aspect of the Winton Foundation for the Welfare of Bears’ work is to support new and established projects around the world that help rescue bears that are suffering and in need, and care for them from that point on.

 In April 2011 we made our first contribution to Animals Asia’s Bear Enrichment Programme.
 The programme significantly improves the lives of bears rescued from bear farms by helping to allow them to play, have fun and express normal behaviour which in turn can reduce their fear and distress, reduce discomfort and help reduce pain, injury and disease.

-The bears will forage around for the food in the log wall, stimulating their natural instincts.
+The bears forage around for the food in the log wall, stimulating their natural instincts.
 The funding also covered the cost of a fire hose hammock and, true to form and poignantly symbolic, the first bear to try out the hammock was our adopted bear, the gorgeous and mischievous Bodo!

 We were delighted to have this donation marked with a lovely plaque.

 The Winton Bear Foundation is extremely proud to be able to continue to support Animals Asia’s incredible work to rescue bears from the brutal bear farming industry.
 The ongoing care of these severely traumatised bears after rescue is vital and we are staunch supporters of Animals Asia’s wonderful ‘Bear Enrichment’ program which provides toys and play structures that stimulate the bears and help them exhibit natural behaviour – an immensely important aspect of the bears’ recovery.
 ‘Bodo’ is WBF’s adopted bear (read about him above) but we also have a special place in our hearts for Oliver, a truly remarkable bear and we are delighted to be covering the cost of some special toys for Oliver and his friends.
 This is Oliver’s story…